sigh/primes-asm/README.md

 Compile with `-DLIMIT=<limit>` to generate primes up to `LIMIT`.
 Maximum size of `LIMIT` is 10^16 (or set `-DLIMIT=MAX_LIMIT`).

-By default, a dedicated thread for writing the output.
+By default a dedicated thread for writing the output.
 For smaller limits (e.g. smaller than the default of 2^32), the overhead may add time.
 To disable threading, compile with `-DTHREADING=0`.